Project Organization Features for App Router

 }

-Doing this enables you to import Button
+Doing this enables you to import Button that is located in the component folder of your root directory as:

 import Button from 'components/button'

-You can additionally set up “alias” module paths (‘alias’ - which literally means another name that you go by) by using "paths"
+You can additionally set up “alias” module paths (‘alias’ - which literally means another name that you go by) by using "paths" option.

 {